 Pros: Affordable, good size, lightweight, nightlight, sturdy

 Cons: Short length, non-adjustable foot rest

-The First Years Close and Secure is the bestselling co-sleeper on the market.
+The Baby Delight Snuggle Nest Harmony is the bestselling co-sleeper on the market.
 It’s a popular choice if you want baby to sleep in the bed with you.
 You can also use it around the house or for traveling.
 For the peace of mind, convenience and portability, it’s worth the price even for the short-term use.

 Safety – It’s designed with a structured head rest which gives you and baby a protected sleep space.
 So no worrying if baby rolls near you, or you rolling onto baby.
 The foot rest also prevents baby from slipping down the bed and under blankets.
 Although many parents report this can be quite restrictive as baby grows.

 Ease of Use – The bottom half has a soft mesh side to make it easier to feed or sooth baby during the night.
 If you are formula feeding, keep your equipment at your bedside.
 This way, you won’t even need to leave the bed.
 There is a built in nightlight which is gentle enough for sleepy eyes to use in the wee hours of the night.